|Cleft lip and palate|

 Speech and language problems

-The roof of the mouth (palate) plays an important role in helping your child form normal sounds for speech.
+The roof of the mouth (palate) plays an important role in helping your child form sounds for speech.

 About half of all children with a repaired cleft palate will need speech therapy, and a small number may need further surgery.
 Over time, a specialist speech and language therapist will monitor the child's speech development.